 You will create a Fader object to make this happen.
 The Fader constructor expects two parameters, the first of which is a collection of cards to fade.
 In contrast to how you used the Mover above, you don't want to fade the entire collection of memory cards on the canvas - just the two that have been selected.
 So you'll need to make a new small CardCollection with just these two cards in it.
-The second determines whether or not to remove the fading cards from the canvas at the end of the animation.
+The second parameter to the Fader constructor determines whether or not to remove the fading cards from the canvas at the end of the animation.